Spire of Dublin: Construction

 The first section was installed on 18 December 2002.
 Construction of the sculpture was delayed because of difficulty in obtaining planning permission and environmental regulations.
 The Spire consists of eight hollow stainless steel cone sections, the longest being 20 m, which were installed on 21 January 2003.
 It is an elongated cone of diameter 3 m at the base, narrowing to 15 cm at the top.
 The total weight of the eight sections amounts to 133.15 tonnes.
 It features two tuned mass dampers inside the fifth section from the bottom, designed by engineers Arup, to counteract sway.
 The steel underwent shot peening to alter the quality of light reflected from it.

 The pattern around the base of the Spire is based on a core sample of rock formation taken from the ground where the spire stands and the DNA double helix.
 The pattern was applied by bead blasting the steel through rubber stencil masks whose patterns were created by water jet cutting based on core sample drawings supplied by the contractor.
 The design around the 10 m lower part of the Spire was created by the architects making a 3D pattern model combining the core sample and double helix and then digitally translated to a 2D image drawing supplied to the contractor and used by specialists for cutting the masking material.

 At dusk, the base of the monument is lit and the top 10 m is illuminated through 11,884 holes through which light-emitting diodes shine.

 Reception

+Some opposition initially greeted the monument.
+Supporters compare it to other initially unpopular urban structures such as the Eiffel Tower, while detractors complain that the Spire has little architectural or cultural connection to the city.
+Irish intellectual Desmond Fennell believed that the Spire symbolised Ireland's diminishing sense of nationhood, writing that 'on reflection [on the Spire], I recognised that it was at least an honest statement of the Republic's state of mind after its prudent self-effacement during the Northern War and during the past-effacing enrichment of the Celtic Tiger boom.
+It stood for, represented, and said nothing."